dominiccoey/essays/baumol/index.md

 * The key question is how much productivity in various sectors will be affected by AI.
 Whether aggregate growth stagnates because of cost disease is mostly a distraction by comparison.

 ## Beware arguments from cost disease
 Baumol's cost disease might seem to support tempering expectations for AI.
-The argument is roughly: "sure, we might have substantial productivity growth in some sectors.
+The argument is roughly: "Sure, we might have substantial productivity growth in some sectors.
 But for cost disease reasons we should expect labor to be increasingly reallocated to low productivity growth sectors, and so aggregate economic growth will be much more modest.
 And if aggregate growth is low, we shouldn't expect a meaningfully transformed economy."

 This argument has some appeal, but the conclusion ("we shouldn't expect a meaningfully transformed economy") doesn't follow.
 Even with cost disease, growth stagnates because the output of high-productivity sectors becomes so abundant that its price plummets, and its share of total output value falls too.
 So even if growth stagnates, this extraordinary abundance could make us much richer in every way that matters.